 Gordon Bok's "Tails and Trotters" focuses heavily on this.
 A mother tries to convince her son that his future has already been decided, he... does not take this well and flees to a nearby village.
 He pretends to be a rich and important person and is accepted into the upper crust of society.
 Eventually, he becomes what he pretended to be in every way.
 He's a pig, and his prescribed fate was to be butchered and eaten.

-In Exalted, various people have the ability to not only Screw Destiny, but to be completely Immune To Fate.
+In Exalted, various people not only have this ability, but can also be completely Immune to Fate.
 The best of them make The Destinies (a grand total of five of them) their byches.

 Zero from Mega Man X, and his own series, Mega Man Zero.
 Starting from hints in X2 to outright having it almost all but stated in X4, he was built up storywise to be the one who will eventually kill the protagonist X and destroy the world.
 But instead, he ends up saving it, doing so multiple times, all in the name of "protecting the weak".